shredthaGNAR/list-of-my-starred-repos/README.md

 * [Izheil/Quantum-Nox-Firefox-Dark-Full-Theme](https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme): A customizable full dark theme for Firefox.
 You can also add extra functions using the CSS and JS files here apart from the theme.
 * [jackyzha0/quartz](https://github.com/jackyzha0/quartz): 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites
 * [sindresorhus/quick-look-plugins](https://github.com/sindresorhus/quick-look-plugins): List of useful Quick Look plugins for developers
-* [evanca/quick-portfolio](https://github.com/evanca/quick-portfolio): Use this template if you need a quick developer / data science portfolio!
+* [evanca/quick-portfolio](https://github.com/evanca/quick-portfolio): [DISCONTINUED] Use this template if you need a quick developer / data science portfolio!
 Based on a Minimal Jekyll theme for GitHub Pages.
 * [ololx/quick-symlink](https://github.com/ololx/quick-symlink): Quick Symlink is a Finder extension, which allows to quickly create a new symbolic links for the selected folders or files using mouse right-click.
 There is an alternative https://github.com/ololx/create-symlink
 * [RealRaven2000/quickFilters](https://github.com/RealRaven2000/quickFilters): Thunderbird Add-on: quickFilters
 * [RealRaven2000/QuickFolders](https://github.com/RealRaven2000/QuickFolders): Thunderbird Add-on: QuickFolders